Q-back/stamp/readme.md

 Stamp syntax also has support for an optional banner advertisement.
 You can use the following variables:

-`$st_hasBanner` - Boolean, returns True if a banner tag is present in the `.sc` file specified, returns false if there isn't one.
+`$st_hasBanner` - Boolean, returns True if a banner tag is present in the `.stamp` file specified, returns false if there isn't one.

 `$st_banner['image_path']` - Filepath of the banner image.